Last update: January 2010

 This gruesome rule is the best known part of the Lex Frisionum, the law of the Frisians from the time of Charlemagne.
 In studies that mention the Lex Frisionum, this particular rule is usually cited.
 Sometimes another notorious rule is also quoted, the one about the killing of newborn children.
 That's all we learn about the Lex from authors such as Halbertsma (1984), Krogmann (1967), Schuyf (1995), and de Vries (1935).
 And that's a shame: Lex Frisionum is a rare and unusually extensive early medieval source.
 It offers more than just these two spectacular rules.

-These web pages intend to render some more insight into the Lex Frisionum: the provisions it contains, when the work originated, and its significance.
 The original text of Lex Frisionum is written in Latin.
 In 1982, Eckhardt & Eckhardt published a German translation, and in a recent study on old Frisian laws, Algra (2000) translated about a quarter of the articles in Lex Frisionum into modern Dutch (Algra's study was done independent of the present translation).
-A complete Dutch or English version did not yet exist.

 Sources

-The Lex Frisionum was first written down around the year 790.
+- The Lex Frisionum was first written down around the year 790.
 All our knowledge about the Lex is based on the oldest printed version, which dates from 1557.
 In that year, the printer Joannis Basilius Herold from Basel made a compilation of all Germanic laws from the time of Charlemagne.
-Among them, the Lex Frisionum.
-Herold must have had an older, possibly an original specimen.
-But this has been lost.
-Whether he copied his example precisely and completely is uncertain.
-We'll just have to make do with Herold's version.

 In the 19th and 20th centuries, many scholars looked into the Lex Frisionum.
 One of the earliest studies provides the full Latin text plus a commentary (Von Richthofen, 1866).
 The most elaborate study, and the most important source for this introduction, is the dissertation by Siems (1980).
 Eckhardt & Eckhardt (1984) published the full Latin text plus a translation into German.
 A recent work, the dissertation of Henstra (1999) specifically considers the fines in the Lex.